The Most Affordable Ski Resorts in California

 Boreal Mountain

-While Lake Tahoe may not be thought of as an affordable ski destination, there are a few affordable ski resorts in the area.
-Boreal Mountain, located just north of Lake Tahoe in Soda Springs, is a smaller Lake Tahoe ski area that packs a punch.
-It has six chairlifts, two surface lifts, 34 trails across 380 acres of terrain, and is the only resort in the region with night skiing.
-Boreal has 80% snowmaking and is often one of the first Lake Tahoe ski areas to open for the season.
+While Lake Tahoe may not be thought of as an affordable ski destination, there are some affordable ski resorts in the area.
+Boreal Mountain, located just north of Lake Tahoe in Soda Springs, is a smaller Lake Tahoe ski area that is a good value.
+It has six chairlifts, two surface lifts, 41 trails across 380 acres of terrain, and is the only resort in the region with night skiing.
+Boreal has as much as 80% snowmaking coverage and is often one of the first Lake Tahoe ski areas to open for the season.
 Boreal is also home to Woodward Tahoe, featuring numerous snow parks and tons of features for skiers and snowboarders of all abilities.

 Boreal’s lift tickets can be as low as $99 mid-week early in the season.
 Tickets tend to sit around $119 during the week and $124-$139 on weekends and holiday weeks.
-Boreal offers Play Forever Fridays on select weeks when lift tickets are only $25.
-The mountain partners with local non-profit organizations for Play Forever Fridays, with all proceeds from ticket sales going towards benefiting the selected group.
+Boreal offers Play Forever Fridays on select weeks when lift tickets are only $35.
+The mountain partners with local non-profit organizations for Play Forever Fridays, with $5 of each ticket sale going to the selected group.

 »View Boreal Mountain Lodging Options